All Episodes

 We just had somebody call who accurately described what liberal welfare policies have done regarding black families.

-Split them up, they've blown up the black family.
+They've blown up the black families.

 Single parenthood is almost a guaranteed invitation to poverty.